 The Trustee may maintain Reserves of the Fund in accordance with the Superannuation Laws and has complete discretion in the use of those Reserves, allocations to, allocations between and allocations from a Reserve including transferring Reserves to another SMSF if allowed.
-Where a Reserve is maintained the Trustee is to ensure that it maintains a strategy for the prudential management of any Reserve as is required under the Superannuation Laws.
+Where a Reserve is maintained the Trustee is to ensure that it maintains a strategy for the prudential management of any Reserve.

-2.12 Trustee may pay Superannuation and non-Superannuation Benefits
+2.12 Trustee may pay Superannuation Benefits

-The Trustee may pay any or all Superannuation Benefits including a Lump Sum, Pension, Income Stream, commutation payment, benefit on compassionate grounds and financial hardship and any other superannuation or non-superannuation benefits(such as a temporary incapacity income stream) allowed as per the Superannuation Laws provided the Member is so entitled under those laws.
+The Trustee may pay any or all Lump Sum, Pension, Income Stream, commutation and any other superannuation or non-superannuation benefits allowed as per the Superannuation Laws provided the Member is so entitled under those laws.
 Subject to the Superannuation Laws these benefits may be paid singly, jointly, contiguously, continue in the name of a dependant or other beneficiary, be paid to a Trust or estate on behalf of the Member or any person related to the Member.
-Where a benefit is paid to a Trust at the direction of the Member or their EPOA it is to be treated as the payment of a Superannuation Benefit directly to the Member as required under the Superannuation Laws and may be completed by way of cash, cheque or Promissory Note.